-Tom Beauregard, Executive Vice President and Chief Innovation Officer, UnitedHealth Group
+Tom Beauregard, MBA, Executive Vice President and Chief Innovation Officer, UnitedHealth Group

 Tom Beauregard is a member of the core leadership group of Enterprise Research and Development for UnitedHealth Group.
 In this role, he drives UHG’s innovation efforts at the highest level of the company and oversees a portfolio of diversified assets and high performing teams.
 Under his leadership, Enterprise Research and Development aims to pursue next-generation growth from new initiatives that reimagine the way healthcare is delivered.
 He will address how UHG continues to deliver value year after year, how they view the payer and provider markets, and how he believes you should be looking at disruption and technology over the next few years.